-We have continued to be strategic and pivot our services and fundraising models to best serve our members and community.
-Learn about the 2020-2021 Junior League of Cedar Rapids year with our annual Report to the Community.
-Download the PDF 2020-2021 Report to the Community here
+Learn about our 2021-2022 impact by reviewing our annual Report to the Community.
+The Junior League of Cedar Rapids has continued to be strategic and pivot our services and fundraising models to best serve our community and our members.
+Download the PDF 2021-2022 Report to the Community here

 Junior League of Cedar Rapids takes the commitment to diversity, equity and inclusion seriously.
 The Association of Junior Leagues International expressed this commitment in their official statement: “The Association of Junior Leagues International condemns discrimination, racism, and racial injustice in our communities and in our Junior Leagues.
 Black women and other women of color have […]